thecredibleway/thecredibleway-com/docs/bible/credibility/prophecies-fulfilled.md

 :::

-**Josh McDowell** began his research as a hostile skeptic and set out to disprove Christianity.
+**Josh McDowell** began his research as a hostile sceptic and set out to disprove Christianity.
 He was overwhelmed by the predictive power of messianic prophecies like Isaiah 53 and Psalm 22.

 :::tip[Josh McDowell — Once an Atheist Investigating Christianity to Refute It]